Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 The cons of a Moka pot

-It isn’t hard to see why Moka pots are a classic and timeless way to brew your coffee with all these pros.
+It's not hard to see why Moka pots are a classic and timeless way to brew coffee, with all these advantages.

-Still, there are some drawbacks to using a Moka pot – though these disadvantages can easily be remedied by learning how to use the pot correctly.
+Still, there are some drawbacks to using a Moka pot, although these disadvantages can be easily remedied by learning how to use the pot correctly:

 Con 1.
 The coffee from a Moka pot can taste bitter

-Most people who complain about Moka pot coffee tasting too bitter have been using their Moka pot wrong.
-Yet, the complaint still stands, and it’s easy to ruin your coffee with these pots since they need to be closely watched.
+Most people who complain that Moka pot coffee tastes too bitter have been using their Moka pot incorrectly.

 When you don't remove your Moka pot from your stove burner at the right time, you can easily over-extract your coffee, which could give it a bitter, burnt-like taste.